rcarroll901/django-autodoc/README.md

         help_text="Name of the municipality that the office is within.", )  # should be FK to munic table n_workers = models.IntegerField(
-        help_text="Number of total workerswithin the office"
+        help_text="Number of total workers within the office" )
-    )

     class Meta: